 This post includes distressing imagery and could be triggering for some readers.

-Watch: Ukrainian apartment building hit in Kyiv.
+Watch: Russian air strikes in Ukraine.
 Post continues below.

 A mosque in the southern Ukrainian city of Mariupol was shelled by Russian forces yesterday.
 It was sheltering over 80 adults and children seeking refuge.

 The story of Mariana Vishegirskaya has also shocked many.
 The Ukrainian woman gave birth this week to a baby girl after fleeing a maternity hospital that was under attack by Russian forces.